romeopeter/autotrader/terminlogy.md

 # Terminlogies

-Trading and and data analytic terminlogy that I came across when developing this program.
+Trading and and data analytic terminlogies that I came across when developing this program.

 ...